Quick Answer: The Fleet Manager’s Rule of Thumb

 | 6.7L+ (Diesel) | ~3500+ Amps | ~5000+ Amps | Compression-ignition resistance |

-Note: These are estimated ranges based on common practice for portable lithium units where "Peak Amps" are the primary advertised metric.
+Note: These are practical heuristics for portable lithium units where "Peak Amps" are the primary advertised metric.

 The Safety Margin Paradox: Why 20% Isn't Enough

-In many industries, a 20% safety margin is considered robust.
-However, for a stored fleet, we advocate for a 100% to 300% safety margin.
-This may sound like overkill, but it accounts for three unavoidable variables in seasonal vehicle care:
+For a stored fleet, we advocate for a 100% to 300% safety margin.
+This accounts for:

 Hardware Reliability: LiFePO4 vs. Standard Lithium-Ion